prtetteh/prtetteh.github.io/README.md

 ---
 ## Profile
-Accomplished business professional with expertise in customer service, strategic negotiation, supply chain processes, transport logistics, and asset procurement.
-Proven ability to lead small teams, enhancing productivity and sales.
-Eager to leverage my professional and academic background, along with strong interpersonal, innovative, negotiation, and analytical skills, to contribute to a supply chain customer-focused organization and develop effective promotional strategies for market growth.
+ Business professional with expertise in customer service, negotiation, supply chain logistics, and asset procurement.
+Skilled in leading teams to boost efficiency and sales.
+Seeking to apply strong analytical, interpersonal, and strategic skills in a customer-focused supply chain environment to drive market growth.
 ### Professional Experience
 ### Student Communication & Document Processor - Student Worker
 **Office of International Services at Saint Louis University, St. Louis, MO**